-Track I: Clinical Child Psychology & Pediatric Health Psychology (194814)
+Track I: Clinical Child Psychology & Pediatric Health Psychology:

 Interns on this training track participate in a Clinical Child Psychology major rotation and the program's Pediatric Health Psychology major rotation.
 The primary options for the Clinical Child Psychology major are OCD & Anxiety Disorders or the Preschool Rotation.
+While also ensuring breath, this track aims to prepare interns for post-doctoral specialization in either Pediatric Psychology or Clinical Child Psychology subspecialty areas of OCD/Anxiety Disorders or Preschool.
 Potential minors on this track include the full range of options available, taking into consideration training needs and availability.
 In keeping with the APA's taxonomy for specialization within professional psychology, interns spend at least 50% of their training time in service delivery within the recognized specialty of Clinical Child & Adolescent Psychology.